High Probability Guarantees for Random Reshuffling: Introduction

+Let us remark that the lower boundedness condition on each component function $f_i$ in \Cref{Assumption:L smooth} is only used for deriving an explicit form of the constant $\sB$ in \eqref{eq:ABC condition}.
+The property \eqref{eq:ABC condition} may still hold for some constant $\sB$ even without this condition.
+In this case, the lower boundedness assumption on each $f_i$ is no longer required.

-A popular stochastic optimization method for addressing problem \eqref{eq:problem} is the stochastic gradient method (SGD) \cite{robbins1951stochastic,ghadimi2013stochastic}, which adopts a uniformly random sampling of the component functions with replacement.
+\textbf{The random reshuffling method.} Many contemporary real-world applications of form \eqref{eq:problem} are large-scale.
+A notable example of such a scenario is the training of deep neural networks.
+In the large-scale case, a popular method for addressing problem \eqref{eq:problem} is the stochastic gradient method (SGD) \cite{robbins1951stochastic,ghadimi2013stochastic}, which adopts a uniformly random sampling of the component functions with replacement.
 Despite SGD being studied extensively in theory over the past decades, the variant commonly implemented in practice for tackling \eqref{eq:problem} is the stochastic gradient method with random reshuffling ($\RR$); see, e.g., \cite{bertsekas2011,bottou2012,haochen2019random,gurbu2019,sun2020optimization}.
 In the following, we review the algorithmic scheme of $\RR$.

-In each update, $\RR$ implements a gradient descent-type scheme, but it uses only one (or a minibatch) of the component functions for updating rather than all the components, to accommodate the large-scale nature of the contemporary applications.
+To accommodate the large-scale nature of the contemporary applications, $\RR$ implements a gradient descent-type scheme, but in each update it uses only one (or a minibatch) of the component functions rather than all the components.
 To describe the algorithmic scheme of $\RR$, we define the set of all possible permutations of $\left\{ 1,2, \dots ,n\right\} $ as

-At the $t$-th iteration, $\RR$ first samples a permutation $\pi_{t}$ from $\Pi$ uniformly at random.
+At the $t$-th iteration/epoch\footnote{By convention in $\RR$, an epoch is also called an iteration.
+We use both names interchangeably in this paper.
+By contrast, we call each inner update step an inner iteration.}, $\RR$ first samples a permutation $\pi_{t}$ from $\Pi$ uniformly at random.
 Then, it starts with an initial inner iterate $x_t^0 = x_t$ and updates $x_t $ to $x_{t+1}$ by consecutively applying the gradient descent-type steps as